Between President Trump's Border Wall And The Rio Grande Lies A 'No Man's Land'

 Golfers stopped coming, and the course, which was operated by the university, eventually went bankrupt.

-"What used to be a very active place, very friendly place, for students and for our golf team and for winter Texans has become a deserted, sad, desolate no man's land," says Juliet Garcia, the former university president, who fiercely fought the border wall.
+"What used to be a very active place, very friendly place, for students and for our golf team and for winter Texans has become a deserted, sad, desolate no man's land," says Juliet García, the former university president, who fiercely fought the border wall.
 She stands in the empty parking lot, littered with trash and palm fronds.

 "None of us come over here," Garcia says, looking around sadly.
 "You don't feel protected in any part of the land that is south of the wall."

 When the government constructs its border barrier in California, Arizona and New Mexico, it runs along the arrow-straight land boundary with Mexico.
 But in Texas, that boundary is the meandering Rio Grande.
-And because of flooding concerns, the border wall is often built some distance away — as much as a mile north of the river.
+And because of flooding concerns about flooding, the border wall is often built some distance away — as much as a mile north of the river.
 That leaves thousands of acres between the water and the wall — all of it American soil — as no man's land.

 Landowners fear the wall will effectively sever their acreage from the United States, leaving it abandoned, lawless and unprofitable.

-Note: A previous version of this story misspelled Rey Anzaldua's last name as Anzaludoa and as Anzaludua.